benhoyt/benhoyt.github.com/writings/dont-sanitize-do-escape.md

 There's also a StackOverflow [answer to "How can I sanitize user input with PHP?"](https://stackoverflow.com/questions/129677/how-can-i-sanitize-user-input-with-php/130323#130323) that is somewhat PHP-specific, but I found it succinct and helpful.
 It links to a page on PHP [magic quotes](https://www.php.net/manual/en/security.magicquotes.php), which were a bad idea and actually removed in PHP 5.4 -- the discussion there is very much in line with what I've written above.

 If you have any feedback on this article, please get in touch!
+Or see the comments on [Hacker News](https://news.ycombinator.com/item?id=22431022) and [programming reddit](https://www.reddit.com/r/programming/comments/fa7rn8/dont_try_to_sanitize_input_escape_output/).